CodeReclaimers/neat-python/docs/ctrnn.rst

 Continuous-time recurrent neural network implementation
 =======================================================

+.. index:: continuous-time

-The default continuous-time recurrent neural network (CTRNN) implementation in neat-python is modeled as a system of ordinary differential equations, with neuron potentials as the dependent variables.
+The default :term:`continuous-time` :term:`recurrent` neural network (CTRNN) implementation in neat-python is modeled as a system of ordinary differential equations, with neuron potentials as the dependent variables.